scpaworks/scpaworks.github.io/docs/securitycompliance/formsonfire.md

 ## Table of Contents
 1. <a href="#hosting-security-and-compliance">Hosting Security and Compliance</a>
-2. <a href="#apptoto-policies">Forms on Fire Policies</a>
+2. <a href="#forms-on-fire-policies">Forms on Fire Policies</a>

 ## Hosting Security and Compliance

 Forms on Fire is hosted on Microsoft Azure Cloud.
 Azure is a popular cloud-hosting service by Microsoft with 90+ compliance programs.

-Azure complies with a number of international cybersecurity standards.
-Many of these certifications require an independent agency to audit activities.
-You can check specific certifying agent details in each certification's source.
+Azure complies with a number of cybersecurity certifications, regulations, and assessments.
+Many of these programs require an independent agency to audit activities.
+You can find more explicit details about the agencies and methods used in Microsoft's documentation, sourced below.

-Azure currently is currently in compliance with the some of the following standards:
+Azure currently is currently in compliance with the some of the following certifications/regulations:

 * **FERPA** - "A US federal law that protects the privacy of students' education records, including personally identifiable and directory information." <a href="https://docs.microsoft.com/en-us/microsoft-365/compliance/offering-ferpa?view=o365-worldwide">(Source)</a>
 * **HIPAA** - "A US healthcare law that establishes requirements for the use, disclosure, and safeguarding of individually identifiable health information." <a href="https://docs.microsoft.com/en-us/microsoft-365/compliance/offering-hipaa-hitech?view=o365-worldwide">(Source)</a>